Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Topological Equivariance

-A true omnidirectional environment exists on a sphere $S^2$, and its cylindrical projection onto the azimuthal axis forms a continuous periodic manifold $S^1$.
+Let $Z \in \mathbb{R}^{C \times H \times W}$ denote the latent of an ERP panorama, where $W$ spans the azimuth $\theta \in [-\pi, \pi]$.
+A true omnidirectional environment lies on $S^2$, and its cylindrical projection onto the azimuthal axis forms a periodic $S^1$ boundary.
 Mathematically, this enforces a strict boundary condition for any integer $k$:

-Standard latent diffusion architectures inherently violate this condition, utilizing bounded spatial priors that treat $w=0$ and $w=W-1$ as maximally distant across a Euclidean plane.
+Standard latent diffusion architectures violate this condition through bounded spatial priors that treat $w = 0$ and $w = W - 1$ as maximally distant.